 On May 18, in addition to voting on the 2021-22 School Budget and the continuation of an ex officio student board member, residents will elect two of the three candidates running for the board.
 The candidates, in the order they will appear on the ballot and in the budget newsletter, are incumbent David Versocki, newcomer Ben Riehlman, and incumbent Lisa M. Morse.
 (The order is based on a random drawing names.)

-Additionally, below is information about the candidates that will appear in the budget newsletter set to be mailed to resident the week of May 3.
+Additionally, below is information about the candidates that is in the budget newsletter mailed to resident the week of May 3.

 Please Submit Questions in Advance.
 The Saratoga County League of Women Voters will be moderating this event.
 They are kindly asking that residents who have questions for the candidates to try to submit them ahead of time.
 Questions should be sent to email@example.com with Burnt Hills- Ballston Lake in the subject line.